Free for Teachers and Students

 FutureSmart provides financial literacy for kids in grades 6-8 and empowers them to effectively manage their finances, make sound decisions, and become financially responsible.
 Through a story-based narrative and interactive exercises, students learn to make real-life decisions about their personal finances, as well as how to achieve important goals around saving money, education and career planning, and budgeting.

 Through a recent study, researchers found that middle school students who took FutureSmart increased by their financial knowledge by 19% more than a control group of their peers, regardless of student demographics.
+Additional FutureSmart impact stats are available in our blog article.
 If you are a teacher looking for financial literacy lesson plans for middle school students, FutureSmart is for you.

 [Currently available only to U.S. Schools]